Separate Shootings Across Baltimore Spark Concerns Among Residents

-BALTIMORE (WJZ) — Homicide detectives are investigating a shooting that killed a man in the South Baltimore neighborhood of Westport, according to authorities.
+BALTIMORE (WJZ) — Homicide detectives are investigating separate shootings that killed two men on different sides of the city on Sunday, according to authorities.

-Police responded to a report of a shooting in the 2200 block of Cedley Street at 4:06 p.m. on Sunday.READ MORE: Jones Falls Expressway Farmers' Market Returns For Its 45th Season
+Police responded to a report of a shooting in the 2200 block of Cedley Street at 4:06 p.m. on Sunday.READ MORE: Sunshine Will Fade To Clouds With Showers Arriving In Maryland Mid-Week

 Once there, they found a 25-year-old man who had been shot in the head, police said.